 My Favorite Narrators

-I’ve noticed, for me to really fangirl over a voice, I need this perfect mix of story and narrator.
-The secret ingredient is the perfect casting.
+I’ve noticed, for me to really fall in love with an audiobook, I need this perfect mix of story and narrator.
+The secret ingredient is the perfect casting!
 When the book and the performer lift each other up and the audiobook becomes so much more.

 And while I could probably write an almost endless list of the best audiobook narrators, these three stand out in a special way and deserve more attention.